List of ambassadors of Poland to Finland

 The Republic of Poland Ambassador to Finland is the Poland's foremost diplomatic representative in the Republic of Finland, and head of the Poland's diplomatic mission there.

 History

 Diplomatic relations between Poland and Finland were established on February 7, 1920.
-Embassy of Poland is located in Helsinki in Kulosaari suburb.
-In addition there are Honorary Cosulates of Poland in Espoo, Jyväskylä, Kuopio, Tampere and Turku.
+The Embassy of Poland is located in the Helsinki suburb of Kulosaari and Honorary Consulates of Poland in Espoo, Jyväskylä, Kuopio, Tampere and Turku.